wihl/digital-estate-monorepo/tasks/M1/001_repo_scaffold.md

 ## Scope
 - Add backend scaffold (FastAPI) with /health.
-- Add frontend scaffold with a placeholder page.
 - Add Makefile (or just scripts) so later tasks can run predictable commands.

 ## Non-goals